carlosmunoz/zanata-wiki/InternationalizationGuidelines.md

 ## JSF

-Here are the steps of internationalization on Flies (JSF):
+Here are the steps of internationalization on Zanata (JSF):

 - Read [Seam Internationalization Documentation](http://docs.jboss.org/seam/2.2.1.CR1/reference/en-US/html/i18n.html) thoughtfully.
 - Before adding a new locale, there is a need to create a widget for user to change locale.
 Besides, you can still test for setting locale by adding "&locale=en" (or other locales) at the end of the URL input field of your browser during browse of JSF pages.